 Figure 5 shows the results for the application downtime.
 For each benchmark application, results are grouped, having one bar for system (from left to right): JAVMM, CRIU, ALMA-PS, and ALMA.
 This organization of columns is also used in subsequent figures.
 We note that CRIU is the migration solution with worse downtime.
-This is because it snapshots all the process memory, not taking into account unused or unreachable memory, and also because it uses NFS to transfer all snapshots.
-Regarding ALMA-PS, the measured downtime is much better than CRIU's (except exists to satisfy an allocation request.
-This event triggers a garbage collection.
+This is because it snapshots all the process memory, not taking into account unused or unreachable memory, and also because it uses garbage collection.